srcimon/screwbox/docs/docs/plugin-modules/overview.md

 # Overview

-ScrewBox currently provides just one additional module ([Tiled Editor](./tiled-editor)).
+ScrewBox currently provides just one plugin module ([Tiled Editor](./tiled-editor)).
-Maybe there will be other modules in the future.
+Maybe there will be other plugin modules in the future.
 Splitting dependencies is considered good practice to reduce resource allocations such as memory usage, bundle sizes, and build times.